JagatheesanB/Blog-Front-End/README.md

 # Blog and Content Management System
 # ➡️ Description
-🌟 Welcome to our innovative project! 🌐
+🌟 Welcome to my innovative blog project! 🌐

 **User Interface**
 This comprehensive platform caters to your online presence with its diverse array of features: